 “You can witness through your life, but you also need to witness through catechesis, which comes through education,” he said.
 “And, as the father of the family it’s my responsibility to pass on the truths of the faith to my children.”

-Fr.
-Aaron Williams is a priest of the Diocese of Jackson (Mississippi) serving as parochial vicar at St. Joseph parish in Greenville and director of seminarians.
-He is a graduate of Notre Dame Seminary and is pursing a masters degree in Liturgical Studies from the Liturgical Institute.
+Father Aaron Williams is a priest of the Diocese of Jackson, MS, serving as parochial administrator at St. Joseph Parish in Greenville.
+He is a graduate of Notre Dame Seminary, New Orleans, and earned a masters degree in Liturgical Studies from the Liturgical Institute at the University of St. Mary of the Lake, Mundelein, IL.